CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/components/step-by-step-list.md

   main:
     parent: components
 ---

-A step-by-step list is used to indicate a sequence of actions someone must take in order to complete a process.
+This list incorporates graphics and should be used to indicate a sequence of actions for complex processes.
+[Ordered and unordered lists](https://cityofphiladelphia.github.io/standards-docs/guidelines/content/punctuation-and-formatting/), with less significant markup can be used within the site as well.

 {{< step-by-step-list >}}